Schiggy-3000/movenet_running_analysis/README.md

 * left_ankle: 15
 * right_ankle: 16

-This project builds on top of one of these pretrained models, MoveNet Thunder, using its infered keypoints for running analysis in athletes.
+This project builds on top of one of these pretrained models, MoveNet Thunder, using its infered keypoints for running analysis in athletes (see 'Example' section down below).
+This iteration of the project is solely concerned with extracting relevant parameters from brief video sequences.
+The main.py script allows to toggle between parameters of interest.

+The next iteration of the project implements real time camera input, while still extracting analytics from the video stream.
+This necessitates optimized code such that the frame rate is still adequate for analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>